divasgt/zenstation/README.md

 - 🎶 Spotify links support
 - 📊 Task statistics
 - ✨ Ability to set as your new tab page or home page
-- ✨ Add your motivational quote
+- ✨ Add or show inspirational quotes